 We should always tread carefully, though.
-The first point is that we must take dummy's ◆K at trick one (yet another case of play the honours from the short suit first) and then try the Clubs.
+The first point is that we must take dummy's \K at trick one (yet another example of play the honors from the short suit first) and then try the Clubs.

-A Club to the ♣A brings a shock - Clubs are 4-0.
+A Club to the AQ brings a shock - Clubs are 4-0.
 This needs a short reappraisal and then a Plan B. A recount shows that five Club tricks (rather than six) would produce sufficient tricks for the contract.
 So we can afford to give up a Club trick and still make 3NT.
-Accordingly we cash the ♣K Q and play another Club, giving East his ♣J.
+Accordingly we cash the A, play a Club to dummy's A and lead another Club, giving East his A.

 East plays another Diamond and we have to be careful here.
-Having taken the ◆Q we must cash the ◆A before crossing to the table with the ◆A to take the last two Clubs.
-If we don't cash the Ace we'll never make it.
+Having taken the $\diamond Q$ we must cash the $\diamond A$ before crossing to the table with the $\forall A$ to take the last two Clubs.
+If we don't cash that Ace we'll never make it.